emoryjianghang/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

   - Number of hidden layers `L`.
   - Number of hidden units `n`.
   - Choice of activation functions.
-- You have to try values yourself of hyper parameters.
+- You have to try values yourself of hyper parameters. **Applied deep learning is a very empirical processs...**
 - In the earlier days of DL and ML learning rate was often called a parameter, but it really is (and now everybody call it) a hyperparameter.
 - On the next course we will see how to optimize hyperparameters.